SciAuth/workshop/2021/index.md

 title: "WoTBAn&Az 2021"
 ---

 The 2021 NSF Cybersecurity Summit Workshop on Token-Based Authentication and Authorization (WoTBAn&Az 2021) will be held online [from 10am to 2pm Eastern Time on Monday, October 18](https://www.timeanddate.com/worldclock/fixedtime.html?msg=WoTBAn%26Az+2021&iso=20211018T10&p1=3723&ah=4), co-located with the [2021 NSF Cybersecurity Summit](https://www.trustedci.org/2021-cybersecurity-summit).
-Please contact [workshop@sciauth.org](mailto:workshop@sciauth.org) with any questions.
+Please contact [workshop@sciauth.org](mailto:workshop@sciauth.org) for Zoom coordinates or for any questions.

-WoTBAn&Az 2021 will be preceded by the October 14-15 [OSG Token Transition Workshop](https://opensciencegrid.org/events/Token-Transition-Workshop/).
+WoTBAn&Az 2021 was preceded by the October 14-15 [OSG Token Transition Workshop](https://opensciencegrid.org/events/Token-Transition-Workshop/).

 Workshop Materials and Recordings
 ------------------